By Trae Jacobs,

 What about the Google Home Hub?
-Well, it’s in fact, not really a hub at all.
-Technically, it qualifies as a hub.
-So we’ll call it a ‘Basic’ hub.
+Well, in some ways, it’s not a hub at all.
+So, we’ll call it a ‘Basic’ hub for our purposes.

-A hub is a device that connects multiple devices to one another.
-For example, it can connect a printer and a laptop or two computers to one another without physically connecting them with a cable.
+A hub connects multiple devices to one another.
+Devices are connected to the hub but not physically to each other.
+For example, a hub can connect a printer, a laptop, or two computers.
 Hubs are an effective way to share information and resources.

-Along with the smart speaker that acts as a smart hub, Google offers a specific product for the purpose of centralizing device controls called the Google Home Hub.
-It allows the user to access and control the linked devices from one smartphone app.
+A Google smart speaker can act as a smart hub.
+But Google also offers its Google Home Hub, a smart center for centralizing device controls.
+The Google Home Hub lets you access and control linked devices from one smartphone app.

 Google Home Hub Features: